Corvo Island: Economy

 Subsistence agriculture has predominated on the island since it was first settled.
 It currently occupies 17.5% of the area of the municipality, and concentrated on small parcels in the eastern half of the island and along the northern parts of Vila do Corvo.
 In this patchwork of volcanic hedge-rows, farmers concentrate on semi-permanent crops (potatoes, some cereals, including wheat and citrus orchards).

 Dairy production is the primary activity, and cheese is one of the primary commercialized products, although the raising of pigs and poultry is also common.
 Until the 1960s, the raising of sheep and the commercialization of wool was also important on the island.
 This was until a change in forestry policy forced many farmers to vacate uncultivated lands, lands that were routinely used to graze sheep.
 It was quickly the end of the wool industry on the island, an industry that had been integral to the island's small export industry.

 Transport

 The island is served by the Corvo Airport (IATA: CVU, ICAO: LPCR), located on the southern margin of the island between the village and southern ocean ports.
 Inter-island flights are handled by SATA Air Açores: there are no direct flights to Corvo from outside the archipelago.
-Since the 1990s, the airport was serviced by one Bombardier Dash 8 Q200 aircraft, big enough to handle the low volume of traffic to the island (weather permitting).
+Since the 1990s, the airport has been serviced by one Bombardier Dash 8 Q200 aircraft, big enough to handle the low volume of traffic to the island (weather permitting).
 These flights have since been operated by alternating DeHavilland Dash 8 aircraft, as part of the fleet revitalization program of the late 20th century.